On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as a tuning element

-As example, we have employed the model from Figure~\ref{fig:1cav_KTOatSides_Model} at the operation frequency $f_0=8.5$~GHz.
-This leads us using equation \ref{ld} for a KTO thickness from $l_d=250$~$\mu$m (for $\varepsilon_r=5000$) to $l_d=322$~$\mu$m (for $\varepsilon_r=3000$).
-On the other hand, the length of the cavity $l_c$ is set to have a $f_0 = 8.5$~GHz resonance of the $TE_{101}$ mode in this model without ferroelectrics, that is, $l_c=26.97$~mm.\\
+As an example, we have optimized the model from Figure~\ref{fig:1cav_KTOatSides_Model} at the operation frequency $f_0=8.5$~GHz.
+This leads, using equation~\ref{eq:ld}, to a KTO thickness from $l_d=250 \, \mu$m (for $\varepsilon_r=5000$) to $l_d=322 \, \mu$m (for $\varepsilon_r=3000$), as initial values.
+On the other hand, the length of the cavity $l_c$ is set to have a resonant frequency of $8.5$~GHz for the $TE_{101}$ mode, without ferroelectrics, that is, $l_c=26.97$~mm with a cavity width of $a=22.86$~mm and height $b=10.16$~mm.\\

-Now, in order to select the best $l_d$ option and separation from the walls ($l_w$), we make an optimization to find the higher tuning range with the best quality and form factors.
-For the cases close to $l_d=\lambda_g/2$ the tuning is very low (of a few hundred KHz).
-However, for slightly higher or lower values, the tuning range improves significantly (of the order of hundreds of MHz).
-The best option will be to choose a lower value of $l_d$ in order to avoid the reduction of the quality and form factors.
-After a manual optimization process based on increase both factors and the tuning range, we have obtained an optimum point at $l_d = 235$~$\mu$m and $l_w = 1.88$~mm, where a $700$ MHz frequency tuning range can be achieved with good quality and form factors.\\
+Now, in order to select the best film thickness ($l_d$) and separation from the walls ($l_w$), an optimization process is followed, modifying slightly the values of $l_d$ and $l_w$ (see Figure~\ref{fig:1cav_KTOatSides}), to find the highest tuning range with the best quality and form factors.
+As it is explained in section~\ref{Introduction}, the parameters that are analysed for the performance of a haloscope design are $\kappa$, $V$, $C$ and $Q_0$.
+More specifically, following equation~\ref{eq:dmadt} and taking into account that $\kappa$ and $V$ remain unchanged during the design, a convenient figure of merit is $FM=Q_0\, C^2$.
+After performing an optimization process based on maximizing FM (as in \cite{RADES_paper1}) and the tuning range, an optimum design is obtained with $l_d = 235 \, \mu$m and $l_w = 1.88$~mm.
+In Figure~\ref{fig:1cav_KTOatSides_TuningRanges} the tuning range, unloaded quality factor, form factor and figure of merit parameters are shown for the previous configuration.
+With these values a $700$~MHz frequency ($7.2$~$\%$) tuning range is achieved with an almost constant $C=0.52$ for all the tuning range and with $Q_0\in[10^5,5.5\times10^5]$ (see Figure~\ref{fig:1cav_KTOatSides_TuningRanges}).\\

-In Figure~\ref{fig:1cav_KTOatSides_TuningRanges} the tuning range, quality factor, form factor and figure of merit ($FM=Q_0\times C^2$) parameters are shown for the previous configuration.
-For the FM we have used only the quality factor and form factor variables; the rest (like volume) remains unchanged.
-In addition, the form factor affects with the square since the scanning rate $\frac{dm_a}{dt}$ is generally used for the performance of a haloscope, which can be obtained from equation \ref{ga} \cite{RADESreviewUniverse}:

-As it can be seen, the tuning range achieved is $7.2$~$\%$ ($698$ MHz), which is a very good tuning frequency range for the requested electronic tuning in realistic haloscopes.
-Also the form factor remains high ($C\simeq0.52$) for all the permittivity range.
-However, the quality factor drops rapidly when the permittivity increases.
-This is the reason why the FM follows the same behaviour as the quality factor.
-Figure~\ref{fig:1cav_KTOatSides_Q0vsFreq} shows the dependence of the quality factor with the frequency: the higher the frequency change (lower frequencies), the lower the quality factor.\\
+From the results displayed in Figure~\ref{fig:1cav_KTOatSides_TuningRange} and \ref{fig:1cav_KTOatSides_Q0Range}, it can be extracted the plot shown in Figure~\ref{fig:1cav_KTOatSides_Q0vsFreq} that depicts the dependence of the unloaded quality factor with the frequency: the higher the frequency shift (towards lower frequencies), the lower the quality factor.\\